Patrick J. O'Connor

 Patrick J. O'Connor (born June 21, 1955) is a former Chicago politician.
 He is the former alderman in Chicago's City Council representing the 40th ward on the North Side of the city.
-He was first elected in 1983 at age 28.
-His tenure ended in May 2019 after his loss to challenger Andre Vasquez in the 2019 Chicago aldermanic elections.
+He was first elected in 1983 at age 28, and was re-elected eight times before losing to Andre Vasquez in 2019.
 O'Connor was an unsuccessful candidate in the Democratic Party primary election for Illinois's 5th congressional district special election, 2009.

 Early life

 O'Connor is the son of a Deputy Commissioner of the Department of Streets and Sanitation, Bureau of Equipment Services, under Chicago Mayor Richard J. Daley.

 O'Connor graduated from Loyola University of Chicago School of Law in 1979.
 Fresh from law school, O'Connor successfully sued the city for back pay for his father after Mayor Jane Byrne fired him.

 Chicago City Council (1983–2019)

 O'Connor was first elected alderman for the 40th ward in 1983.
 He was subsequently reelected eight times, in 1987, 1991, 1995, 1999, 2003, 2007, 2011, and 2015.
 In 2019, he was denied a tenth term on the City Council, being unseated by challenger Andre Vasquez.